 My name is Clinton Szymanski and I am the Collections Manager here at the Zoo.
 I’ve worked with a variety of animals in my zoological career, but have a special passion for reptiles.
 I love that I get to work with such a diverse collection of them here.

 How many reticulated pythons live at AWSFZ?

-Right now we have five Reticulated Pythons that live at Animal World & Snake Farm Zoo, but Persephone is the only one on exhibit at the moment.
-Persephone is an albino Reticulated Python, which means she has no dark pigment, leaving her skin to be bright yellow and white.
+Right now we have five Reticulated Pythons that live at Animal World & Snake Farm Zoo, but Athena is the only one on exhibit at the moment.
+Athena is an albino Reticulated Python, which means she has no dark pigment, leaving her skin to be bright yellow and white.
 A normal or wild type Reticulated Python would be much darker and have black, brown, and green skin.

 Many people think that caring for snakes is super easy because they don’t need to eat everyday; however, there is a lot more to their care than just that.
 Every single day, our staff checks the temperature and humidity of her enclosure to make sure she is able to stay within a healthy range.
 Because these animals are ectotherms, they rely on us as caretakers to make sure they are able to stay at a comfortable body temperature.